 Yes.
 Please read the information available on the USI website carefully.

 This link also contains plenty of other helpful information.

 The need for a residence permit depends on the citizenship of the student.
 More detailed information can be found on the FAU website.

 The Swiss Programme for Erasmus+ for higher education is called Swiss-European Mobility Programme SEMP.
 SEMP gives Swiss higher education institutions the possibility to support students as well as teaching and administrative staff doing a study-, training- or teaching-mobility with funding.

 Mobility Grants for USI Students moving to FAU:

-USI is providing MSC double-degree program students students with a limited number of mobility grants for a period of 6 months.
+USI is providing MSC double-degree program students with 10 mobility grants for a period of 6 months.
 For more information please visit the USI students mobility: programmes and types of mobility

 Mobility Grants for FAU Students moving to USI:

 FAU is providing CE double-degree program students with in total of 10 mobility grants to visit USI in Lugano for a period of 6 months.
 The deadline for application at FAU is January 10.

 The statements below on exams results are to be regarded as for information only.
 In the event of discrepancies and for all legal purposes, the Study Regulations of the Faculty of Informatics shall apply.